jimmytidey/geospatial-policy-rag-pipeline/README.md

 To see the last chunked PDF, as chunked by PyMuPDF: http://127.0.0.1:5000/pymupdf/

-To interact with the RAG enpoint: http://127.0.0.1:5000/rag?topic=climate change (where topic parameter is of your choosing)

 ## Setting up the postgres DB

 make sure you set dimensionality of the embedding column